drupalranger/d8-config-translations/README.md

 # d8-config-translations
-Sample module with translatable configuration
+Sample Drupal8 module with translatable configuration developed and tested with 8.2.5 version